 The Dunning-Kruger effect accepts these problems.
 Their solution is that a person endeavors themselves.
 If they endeavor, then they will realize the flaws in their thinking.
-Those flaws will then push a person into a valley of despair.
-But if they continue endeavoring, then there is knowledge.
-In Vaishnava philosophy, this is called laulyam or greed.
+Those flaws will then push a person from the peak of confidence into a valley of despair.
+But if they continue endeavoring, then they will emerge out of the valley.
 If a person has a strong desire, then everything else (including knowledge) follows.
 Where there is a will, there is always a way.
 Therefore, ultimately, everything comes down to a person’s strong will.

 This is where we must note the final aspect of tamas, namely, fragility and absence of willpower.
 People in tamas are not strong; they are weak.
 Even as they challenge others, assert their freedom to hold personal beliefs, demand that things be easy, and consider themselves knowledgeable, they are also very fragile.
 They cannot put in hard work.
 They cannot handle difficulties.
 They don’t have the courage and strength to cross hurdles.
 What seems like laziness to endeavor, is actually the absence of willpower, courage, and strength.